✥ SHRINE HISTORY

 The Shrine is open all year for personal prayers and meditations.
 The Rosarian priests are available at the Shrine for confession and spiritual direction.
 On Shrine Days Holy Mass is celebrated in the center of the Rosary Trail, on the site of the first church which was built in 1855.
 Each year Shrine Days are celebrated July 2, 13, 16, August 13-22, and September 12, 13, 14 and 15.

-(BE AWARE THAT DUE TO COVID-19 ALL SHRINE GROUNDS, CHURCH, OFFICE AND STORE AREAS ARE TEMPORARILY CLOSED TO THE PUBLIC … any updates will be published on the website as we are notified.
-Thanks for your patience.)
+Be aware that all SHRINE GROUNDS, CHURCH (with the exception of mass times), OFFICE AND STORE AREAS remain closed to the public unless otherwise authorized. … any updates will be published on the website as we are notified.

 In 1995, three ladies of the parish were given permission by the parish priest to start a Rosary Trail in the wooded area behind the church and cemetery.
 Thanks to many donations, dedication of hours of work and prayer of numerous volunteers, what began as “Our Lady’s Garden” has now become the home to Our Lady of the Rosary London Diocesan Shrine.

 The original Diocesan Shrine was located in St. Mary’s, Ontario, since it’s construction in 1954 and official dedication by Bishop Cody in 1963.
 At the close of the 1998 celebrations, Bishop Sherlock then moved the site to St. Patrick’s Church in Merlin.